 It is not appropriate to assess soils in isolation.
 Soils are an integral part of the whole farm ecosystem and must be assessed as such.

 It is worthwhile identifying the similarities of varying soil and land management strategies.
 Lorraine Gordon has discussed the regenerative agriculture principles.
-It is important to understand that these are our place-based decisions that are specific to the place we call Eaglerise Farm.
+It is important to understand that this site discusses our place-based decisions that are specific to the place we call Eaglerise Farm.
 They are not offered as claims of universal relevance.
 We encourage everyone to question our validity and absorb what is relevant.
 This is what makes food production so enthralling.
 It draws on our capacity for continuous, transformative learning.

 My Mycorrhizal Fungi Story

 Several years ago, I was in Hawaii to talk to some university people about some course linkages.
 Whilst there I attended an organic farming workshop.
 After some discussion on mycorrhizal fungi, everyone was given a small zip-lock bag of mycorrhizal fungi spores to take home and water through their market garden.

 I thought, “Great.
 I’ll have a go at this!”

 When I got back to our accommodation, I had two thoughts, “How am I going to get this small bag of white powder into Australia?” and, “How could tropical, Hawaiian mycorrhizal fungi possibly be suitable to the old, weathered soils at Mullengandra?”